Dynamite Headdy: Reception

 Dynamite Headdy received critical acclaim, with some believing it to be one of the best games on the Genesis.
 Journalists repeatedly highlighted the game's creativity as a strong point.
 Rik Skews of Computer and Video Games said it "breathes new life" into the platform genre and stood up to the likes of the Sonic series.
 The staff at Mean Machines Sega found the game innovative and liked how each stage introduced new concepts to keep gameplay fresh.
 Tim Tucker at GamesMaster believed that Treasure was doing more innovation in the genre than any of its rivals.
 In addition to the game's originality, critics praised Treasure's programming expertise and Dynamite Headdys technical prowess.
 The staff of Electronic Gaming Monthly complimented the game's visual effects and colorful stages.
 Tucker said "Dynamite Headdy is full of classic Treasure overstatement" and cited the impressive colors, big explosions, large sprites, and rapidly changing backgrounds—which all together were perhaps a little too overwhelming.
 The Mean Machines staff believed that Dynamite Headdy followed in the footsteps of Treasure's previous games and therefore confirmed the studio's technical expertise.
 The gameplay drew some criticism, with Tucker finding it somewhat disjointed and "patchy" and Mean Machines stating that it takes a few stages to truly find its footing.

 Critics found the Game Gear port to be well done given the system's less powerful technology.
 Electronic Gaming Monthly staff called it one of the best portable action games.
-Richard Leadbetter of Sega Magazine believed that since much of the Genesis version's playability came from the system's technical capabilities, the Game Gear version suffers in that sense; however, he still believed Treasure was able to create a fun 8-bit port.
+Richard Leadbetter of Sega Magazine believed that since much of the Genesis version's playability came from the system's technical capabilities, the Game Gear version suffers in that sense, but still believed Treasure was able to create a fun 8-bit port.

 In retrospective reviews of the Genesis version, Dynamite Headdy has continued to receive considerable praise.
 Critics agreed that the game is excellent despite not receiving the same legendary status as some of Treasure's other works such as Gunstar Heroes, Ikaruga, and Radiant Silvergun.
 Lucas M. Thomas of IGN said the game is overload on the eyes, but it makes sense with respect to Treasure's chaotic design.
 Frank Provo of GameSpot noted the game's impressive graphical effects, large bosses, and bizarre premise providing the same level of excitement as Gunstar Heroes.
 Damien McFarren of Nintendo Life called it one of the best Treasure games of the Genesis era and one of the best platformers on the system.